 No, all mastering sessions are unattended.
-This is so that I can keep our costs to you as low as possible.
+This is so that I can keep my costs to you as low as possible.

 How do I send my music to you?

 Send me your master files in either 24bit WAV or AIFF format.
 Your files can be interleaved or split stereo and should be supplied at the same sampling frequency as your recording session.
-So if your tracks were recorded at a sampling frequency of 48kHz then your stereo files should be sent to us at 48kHz too.
+So if your tracks were recorded at a sampling frequency of 96kHz then your stereo files should be sent to me at 96kHz too.

-You can send me your files using a file sharing service such as WeTransfer, Google Drive or Dropbox.
-Alternatively contact me for access to our FTP server.
-I can also accept your music as a DAT tape or your files on a CD or flash drive.
+I prefer you to send me your files using a file sharing service such as WeTransfer, Google Drive or Dropbox.
+Alternatively contact me for access to our secure FTP server.
+I can also accept your music as a DAT tape or files on a CD, DVD or flash drive.

 How should I prepare/mix my music before sending it to you?

-Your mixes should not be overly compressed and you should not use any type of brick-wall limiting on your master bus.
+Your mixes should not be overly compressed and you should NOT use any type of brick-wall limiting on your master bus.
 The reason for this is that limiting is the last step in the mastering process.
 Mixes that have excessive compression or limiting on them are difficult to work with as the dynamic range will have been significantly reduced.
 It's also important that we have enough headroom so that your music can be supplied with the correct LUFS value to get the best result when your music is uploaded to streaming services.

-If any of your tracks require a fade at the start or end we would ask that you leave this to us.
-This ensures you get a smooth fade to silence after any dynamics processing I add.
+If any of your tracks require a fade at the end, I would ask that you leave this to me.
+This ensures you get a smooth fade to silence after any dynamics processing.
 All you need do is tell me your preferred start and end times in seconds and I'll do the rest.
 I will add dither the final master files to improve the perceived audio quality as the music fades.